Diggers and Gold Diggers

-On 11th November 2012, a Russian banker, Alexander Perepilichnyy, went jogging in St George’s Hill.
-It was November and Perepilichnyy, as a product of the Soviet communist system, may not have known, that the ground on which he was running was the site of England’s earliest commune – the Diggers.
+On 11th November 2012, a Russian banker named Alexander Perepilichnyy went out for his usual jog along the private roads of St George’s Hill, in Weybridge, Surrey.
+It was November and Perepilichnyy, as a product of the Soviet communist system, may not have known that the ground on which he was running was the site of England’s earliest commune – the Diggers.

 The Diggers in 1649 chose this spot to cultivate common land for the common good.
-The problem was that the soil on St George’s Hill was grey, sandy and poor, so that little would grow.
+The only problem was that the soil on St George’s Hill was grey, sandy, and poor, so that very little would grow.
 The commune failed because of harassment from land-owning enemies and starvation.

-Today, what grows best on St George’s Hill, is high, water-sucking, laurel hedges, forbidding electronically operated gates, and billionaires.
-Kettled here now, are numerous millionaires and billionaires.
-Perepilichnyy perhaps thought himself safe here, not a stone’s throw from the Tennis Club (a place that we would ride to on bikes with our rackets when I was a child).
+Today, what grows best on St George’s Hill, is high, water-depleting laurel hedges, forbidding electronically operated gates, and billionaires.
+Kettled here now, are numerous millionaires and billionaires nursing their fortunes.
+Perepilichnyy perhaps thought himself safe amongst this community, not a stone’s throw from the Tennis Club (a place that I and my young friends used to ride to on bikes carrying our rackets).

 That evening, Perepilichnyy collapsed and died near his house as early commuters returned from the City.
 Although the majority of UK citizens would consider the death of a healthy Russian national on the streets of a private estate in Weybridge as suspicious, Surrey Police apparently did not, and took 21 days before carrying out a full toxicology test.
 Five years later, they still do not have the truth.